lightning-rod-labs/sculpt/README.md

 # Create a 2-step pipeline
 pipeline = (SculptorPipeline()
-    .add(sculptor=level_sculptor,  # Define the first step
+    .add(sculptor=level_sculptor,  # Defined the first step
-        filter_fn=lambda x: x['level'] in ['AGI', 'ASI'])  # Filter by threat level .add(sculptor=threat_sculptor))
+        filter_fn=lambda x: x['level'] in ['AGI', 'ASI'])  # Filter by threat level .add(sculptor=threat_sculptor))  # Analyze

+# Run it
 results = pipeline.process(AI_RECORDS, n_workers=4)
 ```
 More examples can be found in the [examples/examples.ipynb](examples/examples.ipynb) notebook.

 ## Configuration Files

+Sculptor allows you to define your extraction workflows in JSON or YAML configuration files.
+This keeps your schemas and prompts separate from your code, making them easier to manage and reuse.

-Sculptor supports JSON and YAML configuration files for defining extraction workflows.
-You can configure either a single `Sculptor` or a complete `SculptorPipeline`.
+Configs can define a single `Sculptor` or a complete `SculptorPipeline`.

 ### Single Sculptor Configuration
 Single sculptor configs define a schema, as well as optional LLM instructions and configuration of how prompts are formed from input data.